1 August 2018

 The schedule is usually for three hours at a time.
 At least in the area where I live.

 BUT.
 In the area I live in, we do not only suffer power outages during load shedding times.
 We lose power for more or less any reason.
 Sometimes when the wind blows hard or five drops of rain fall, we have a power outage.
 When this happens, we can be without power for at least 3-4 hours at a time.
 We have these power outages at least two times in a month.
-Our municipality also seems unable to fix whatever causes these outages.
+Our municipality also seems unable to fix whatever causes these ouOLYMPUS DIGITAL CAMERAtages.

 This is day one of my “one post a day” experiment.
 I did not really want to moan about something on my first post.
 Unfortunately it had to start this way.
 I hope I will not be complaining about some kind of lack of service provision for the rest of this month.